ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 <AddTodo bind:todo {addTodo} />
 ```

 In reality, you don't have to do this.
-It makes more sense to move the `todo` state inside `<AddTodo>`and use a prop to change it:
+It makes more sense to move the `todo` state inside `<AddTodo>`and use a callback prop to change it:

 ```svelte:Todos.svelte
 <script lang="ts">